Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Multiply monogenic and rationally monogenic orders

 The proof of part (ii) is similar to that of Theorem \ref{thm:B2} but with a combinatorial improvement in the argument.
 The proof of part (i) also uses a parametrization of quartic rings and their cubic resolvent rings.

 Recently, the following analogue of Theorem \ref{thm:A4} for rationally monogenic orders was proved:

-\begin{theorem}[Evertse, 2023] \begin{itemize} \item[(i)] Let $K$ be a number field of degree $4$.
+\begin{theorem}[Evertse, 2023] \phantom{ } \begin{itemize} \item[(i)] Let $K$ be a number field of degree $4$.
 Then $K$ has only finitely many three times rationally monogenic orders. \item[(ii)] Let $K$ be a number field of degree $\geq 5$ such that the normal closure of $K$ is $5$-transitive.
 Then $K$ has only finitely many two times rationally monogenic orders. \end{itemize} \end{theorem}

 Part (i) is best possible in the sense that there are quartic number fields having infinitely many two times rationally monogenic orders.
-It is not clear whether the $5$-transitivity condition on the Galois closure of $K$ in part (ii) is necessary; this was just a technical condition needed for the proof.

-Similary to Theorem \ref{thm:A4}, Theorem \ref{thm:B4} has been proved by means of a reduction to unit equations in more than two unknowns, and a use of ineffective finiteness theorems for such equations.
-So likewise, Theorem \ref{thm:B4} is ineffective.

-We would like to finish with a connection with Hermite equivalence classes, discussed in Subsection \ref{sec:2.2}.
-Let $\alpha$ be an algebraic number of degree $n$.
-Let $\II_{\alpha}:=\Zz_{\alpha}+\alpha\Zz_{\alpha}$ be the fractional ideal of $\Zz_{\alpha}$ generated by $1$ and $\alpha$.
-This is known to be invertible, see Simon (2003).
-It is called also the \emph{invariant ideal} of $f_{\alpha}$.
+In fact, B\'{e}rczes, Evertse and Gy\H{o}ry (2013, end of Section 1) give the following construction: \ for any four distinct indices $i,j,k,l\in\{ 1\kdots n\}$ and we define the tuple